OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 ###### objection

-objection contains bundles module to work with iOS Bundles.
+Objection contains bundles module to work with iOS Bundles.
 This module has two commands `list_bundles` and `list_frameworks`.

 `list_bundles` command lists all of the application’s non framework bundles.
 The output of both commands contains executable name, bundle id, version of the library and path to the library.